 The Coalition for Consumer Information on Cosmetics’ Leaping Bunny logo assures that no animal testing was used during any phase of product development by the company, its laboratories, or its suppliers.
 It’s the most meaningful cruelty-free label because of its independent auditing process and ability to revoke privileges from companies that no longer comply.

 An international non-profit association, NaTrue requires products to use only natural and organic ingredients (no synthetic fragrances or colors, no petroleum derived products, no silicon oils and derivatives, etc.).
 The NaTrue label also means the product was made using eco-friendly manufacturing processes and did not use any animal testing or irradiation.
 There are three grades of NaTrue certification: Natural Cosmetics, Natural Cosmetics with Organic Ingredients, and Organic Cosmetics.

 The Cradle to Cradle certification assesses a product’s human and environmental safety in five categories.
 It only awards the label to products that use environmentally safe materials, are designed for material reutilization (such as recycling or composting), and manufactured using renewable energy and energy efficiency and water stewardship.
 In addition, the company is required to institute strategies for social responsibility.

 NSF's Made With Organic label means that the product follows the guidelines of the U.S. Department of Agriculture's National Organic Program, but it may have used certain chemical manufacturing processes specific to personal care products.
 As long as the product has at least 70 percent organic ingredients, it can carry the seal.

-For more helpful green beauty stories, click here to read all of our eco-centric content.
+For more helpful ingredient-conscious beauty stories, click here.